EA Has Been Hacked – Is Your Data Safe?

 The hackers claim to have stolen source code from EA’s biggest game franchise: FIFA 21, including code from its matchmaking server.

-They also stated that they stole source code from and tools from the Frostbite engine, which fuels other prominent games such as Battlefield.
+They also stated that they stole source code and tools from the Frostbite engine, which fuels other prominent games such as Battlefield.
 Other stolen information includes proprietary EA frameworks and software development kits (SDKs), which help streamline game development.

 Are You Vulnerable?